sales@effectrode.com

 Philips ECG green-print and blue-print mil-spec JAN (Joint Army Navy) 12AT7WC tubes.

 Do my eyes betray me, or my ageing memory fail me: I’m sure the print on Sylvania tubes is green, not blue.
-But take a look at the lettering printed on the side of these two Philips 12AT7 tubes—sometimes it’s blue and sometimes it’s green.
-This variation in livery is not due to failing eyesight, but a deliberate change made by Philips.
+But just take a look at the lettering on the side of these two 12AT7 tubes—there’s no mistaking it—one is printed in blue and the other in green.
+This variation in livery isn’t due to failing eyesight after all, but a deliberate change made by the manufacturer.
 But why?

 During the short time Philips ECG (Electronic Components Group) operated the Sylvania factory in Emporium, Pennsylvania they had little opportunity to make any significant adjustments to the manufacturing process and tubes produced by the plant were still based on Sylvania’s original designs and tooling.
 The only obvious cosmetic alteration was the change in name and the change in colour of the enamelled lettering on the tube glass from green to blue in 1986—blue was Philips’ brand colour, whereas green had been Sylvania’s brand colouring from their early days in the 1920s.